Content Quick Navigation:

 How to transfer files from OneDrive to another account effectively?
 Check the below best free OneDrive migration tool.

-How to Move Files from OneDrive to Another Account without downloading?
-4 Quick Ways
+How to Move Files from OneDrive to Another Account in 5 Quick Ways

-It supports not only OneDrive but also supports other cloud services including Dropbox, Google Drive, iCloud Drive, iCloud Photos, Gmail, Box, SharePoint, Flickr, Google Photos, Amazon S3, SugarSync, Hubic, Evernote, MEGA, MySQL, MediaFire, ownCloud, ADrive, BaiDu, WebDAV, FTP/SFTP, etc. So, you can use it to easily move files from OneDrive account to another, but also transfer data from Dropbox to Box, or other supported cloud services.
+- It supports not only OneDrive but also supports other 30+ cloud services, including Dropbox, Google Drive, iCloud Drive, iCloud Photos, Gmail, Box, SharePoint, Flickr, Google Photos, Amazon S3, SugarSync, Hubic, Evernote, MEGA, MySQL, MediaFire, ownCloud, ADrive, BaiDu, NAS, WebDAV, FTP/SFTP, etc. So, transfer data from Dropbox to Box, or other supported cloud services are also available.

-Step 2.
-Add Clouds.
-Log in MultCloud account.
-Click "Add Cloud" and follow the steps to add your two OneDrive accounts to MultCloud.
+2. Click "Add Cloud" and follow the steps to add your two OneDrive accounts to MultCloud.

 Way 2.
 Transfer Files from One OneDrive Account to Another by "Copy To"